Wiard's Cider Mill and Apple Orchard History

 The 1950’s brought about the addition of a farm market at Wiards, which was remodeled in the 1960’s into our current Country Store and Bakery featuring old-fashioned goodies and delicious cider mill Michigan donuts and pies.
 Also at that time, our current cider mill was constructed and pumpkin fields were added to our orchard and farming operations.

-In the 1980’s, at the forefront of the orchard and cider mill industry, Wiard’s introduced their Country Fair agri-entertainment complex, including a giant slide, pony rides, Old West hayrides, corn maze, petting farm, face painting, moonwalk, u-pick pumpkin fields, Straw Stack, Haunted Barn, multiple children’s play areas, hot food and more.
+In the 1980’s, at the forefront of the orchard and cider mill industry, Wiard’s introduced their Country Fair agri-entertainment complex, including a giant slide, Old West hayrides, corn maze, petting farm, face painting, moonwalk, u-pick pumpkin fields, Straw Stack, Haunted Barn, multiple children’s play areas, hot food and more.
 This complex was a natural launch pad for Wiard’s Company Picnics and the addition of a sports facility, complete with a softball diamond, basketball court and horseshoe pits.

 2000-2012, brought the expansion of Country Fair and corporate picnic facilities with the addition of new restrooms, two large picnic pavilions, Wiard Miniature Golf, new hayride trails and expanded the orchards to over 5000 apple trees.
 We also completed “Night Terrors,” the largest haunted thrill park in Michigan.
 Night Terrors features the Haunted Barn, The Asylum, The Labyrinth, The Mindshaft, Hayride of the Lost and Alien Caged Clowns.

 In 2006, Wiard’s Orchard sold part of their property to Washtenaw County Parks in order to allow the county to expand Rolling Hills Water Park.
-The land sale lead to a complete redesign and rebuild of the Country Fair on the north side of Merritt Road in 2007.
+The land sale led to a complete redesign and rebuild of the Country Fair on the north side of Merritt Road in 2007.
 Although it was a lot of time and work, the newly constructed Country Fair was met with excitement and positive feedback by attendees both new and returning.
 Visitors were now able to do all the activities they loved during the Country Fair, shop in the Country Store, pick apples & pumpkins and also visit Night Terrors thrill park all from the same central location!

 2014 was another year of fun new attractions and updates at Wiard’s both for day time attendees and night time attendees.
 The Country Fair opened the new Valley View Mountain Slide to entertain kids and adults.
 The Night Terrors Thrill Park made a significant change as well.
 They tore down the Labryinth night maze and replaced it with Splattertown paintball.
 Splattertown allows guests the fun of regular paintball with the thrills of playing it in the dark and targeting our monsters.